Pastoral Care

 Just what is Pastoral Care and who does it?

 To give pastoral care can look like giving someone a ride or delivering them a casserole when they are ill; it can also mean choosing inclusive language and creating welcoming liturgies.
 It can mean simply phoning someone who missed worship to check in on them, or to follow up with a community member who is carrying a continuing grief.
 There is the vital and traditional practice of bringing Eucharist to those unable to attend Sunday worship; at St. Bart’s we deliver the bulletin and newsletter to homebound and elderly parishioners.
-My doctorate in Pastoral Counseling equips me to meet one on one with parishioners when they seek it, to talk about spiritual and emotional unease.
-This month, we added Healing Prayers offered during Eucharist and continue that on the first Sunday of every month.

 So, how can we build up this climate together?